 The leak down test is the test I use a lot to help find engine issues quickly.
 It does require a small compressor in addition to a test kit.
 The test simply involves setting the engine to TDC (Top Dead Center) on the compression stroke (valves closed) compressing the cylinder and finding the leak.

 Fitting a brand new engine likely won’t make economical sense, a used but tested unit is more likely to make sense.
 An experienced mechanic will have no problem swapping an engine on a smaller car in about a day, larger vehicles may take a couple of days.
 Larger cars are harder to work on as engine bay space is usually tighter.

-Makes sense to replace the timing belt, water pump and drive belt too.
-This work is a ton easier on a bench, the shop may discount the labour.
+Makes sense to replace the timing belt, water pump, and drive belt too.
+This work is a ton easier on a bench, the shop may discount the labor.

 - The replacement engine cost

 - Drive belt

 - Oil and filter change